 The Allies’ occupation of Germany led to a division of the country at the end of 1949.

 Italy came out of the war deeply wounded, with its unity under serious threat.

 Hungary was forced to return territory it had annexed at the end of the 1930s.

 Europe and the Cold War (1947-1991)

-Division of Europe into two blocs and construction of the European Union during the cold war
+This map describes the division of Europe into two blocs and construction of the European Union during the Cold War.

 The Marshall Plan and Comecon

-Aid offered by the United States for the reconstruction of European countries allowed the continent to remain part of the market economy but was refused by the USSR and countries under its influence.
+Aid offered by the United States for the reconstruction of European countries allowed the continent to remain part of the market economy.
+However, this aid was refused by the USSR and countries under its influence.